10-Day Southern Spain Itinerary – Best of Andalusia

 Image by Andy Maguire via Flickr

-The town is perched on the edge of the El Tajo gorge, with the impressive Puente Nuevo (meaning new bridge) stretching across it, connecting the old and new parts of the town.
-One of the best views of the Puente Nuevo is from the Camino de los Molinos.
-But for a unique view, hike down the gorge from Plaza Maria Auxiliadora and look up at the bridge from below.
-Ronda’s Alameda de Tajo is also a great spot for views of the gorge and is a peaceful place to relax.
+The star of the town is the Puente Nuevo, the “new bridge” that links old and new Ronda.
+You can admire it from the Camino de los Molinos, or better yet, hike down from Plaza Maria Auxiliadora and look up at the bridge from below.
+Ronda’s Alameda de Tajo is also a great spot for views of the gorge and is a nice place for quiet moments.

 Estatua de Ana Amaya Molina in Ronda